Criticism of Google: YouTube

+This announcement and policy were immediately met with major backlash from YouTubers and privacy experts alike.
+Concerns were raised over being required to hand over data that could be leaked or breached.
+Other concerns were raised about the AI not being able to correctly guess the user's age or the AI generally failing to guess the user's age.
+It also resulted in a Change.org petition that has amassed over 50,000 signatures with many decrying the decision as intrusive "AI spying".
+Others claimed it was merely a way for the platform to limit the content users are allowed to post and view.
+As of October 2025, the new policy continues to face major backlash from unhappy users.
+Many report being incorrectly flagged as minors due to the system deeming their viewing habits "childish", which led to complaints about the monitoring of users' viewing habits.
+On the YouTube Help forum, it was hailed as "the worst thing the platform has done" and was also considered to be "surveillance and control".
+Some users viewed the policy as a Trojan horse for surveillance and censorship.
+In response to the outrage, YouTube reasserted its claim that the new policy is "in the best interests of child users" and has no plans on reversing it.

 Ungoogleable

 In 2013, Google successfully prevented the Swedish Language Council from including the Swedish version of the word "ungoogleable" ("ogooglebar") in its list of new words.
 Google objected to its definition (which referred to web searches in general without mentioning Google specifically) and the council was forced to remove it to avoid legal confrontation with Google.
 They also accused Google of "trying to control the Swedish language".

 Other types of censorship

 In August 2022, Google closed a person's account on sharing pictures of his son's genitals with the doctor, as it was flagged as child abuse by Google's automated systems.

 Labor practices

 Several former Google employees have spoken out about working conditions, practices, and ethics at the company.
 As the company became more concerned about leaks to the press in 2019, it scaled employee all-hands meetings from weekly to monthly, limiting question topics to business and product strategy.
 Google CEO Sundar Pichai told employees in late 2019 that the company is "genuinely struggling with some issues" including transparency and employee trust.
 On 2 December 2020, the National Labor Relations Board (NLRB) filed a complaint against Google for 'terminations and intimidation in order to quell workplace activism'.
 The complaint was filed after a year-long investigation by a terminated employee.
 He filed a petition in 2019, after that many Google employees carried out internal protests against Google's work with US Customs and Border Protection.